rally-carlos/notes/stackedit/Project Plans/Github Actions - Lean UX Canvas.md

  - homogenous platform

 ### K8s vs EC2
 EC2 over K8s is able to "stay quite close to the current GitHub approach".
-Also, EC2 will more easiliy support more use cases,
+Also, EC2 will more easiliy support more use cases,  such as Docker and avoid DinD.

 # Hypotheses